L7R7/gitlab-helper/README.md

 After that, continue with the next bunch of similar MRs.
 Or with some other meaningful work.

+If you want to see the full list of possibilities, the [help text](test_resources/help-text-mrs.txt) (`gitlab-helper-exe update-merge-requests --help`) is your friend.

 ## Configuration

 The app will look at several places for your configuration, in the following order: